Connectors

 - You bind the connection to a project — this authorizes the project to use those credentials

-- Your app calls actions — the SDK sends the request through Proyecta Cloud, which injects the credentials server-side
+- Your app calls actions — the request goes through Proyecta Cloud, which injects the credentials server-side

 Your app code never touches the raw API key or OAuth token.
-The connector system handles authentication, token refresh (for OAuth), rate limiting, and audit logging.
+The connector system handles authentication, rate limiting, and audit logging.

 Set up a connector